Newly Diagnosed Families Weekend

 Childcare

 Childcare is available while you attend the sessions.
-The team’s diversity and differing experiences mean that they can cater and care for all age ranges, from two-week-old babies to teenagers.
+The team’s diversity and differing experiences mean they can cater and care for all age ranges, from two-week-old babies to teenagers.
 They work with you to guarantee that those charged to their care have the best possible time and are entertained at the most key parts of this event.
 All childcare staff hold an enhanced DBS certificate, ensuring the professionalism and character of the people looking after your children.

 Safe and Sound is a highly reputable childcare provider that has worked at our last three newly diagnosed weekends.
-They have demonstrated exceptional care and attention to the children in their care, earning outstanding feedback.
+They have demonstrated exceptional care and attention to the children, earning outstanding feedback.
 Parents have consistently praised the warm and welcoming atmosphere that Safe and Sound creates, and have noted that their children feel comfortable and happy in their care.
 The team goes above and beyond to make sure that children’s needs are met and that parents feel confident and reassured that their child is in good hands.
 Based on their exceptional performance, it is clear that Safe and Sound is a trusted and reliable partner for our event.
 We can continue to count on them to provide top-notch childcare services that exceed expectations and ensure the safety and wellbeing of all children in attendance.

 I’d never left my child in a creche before, but the staff were amazing and so considerate to my concerns.
 He settled quickly and I was able to listen to the speakers without worrying.
 Thank you.